 How do we raise our levels of oxytocin naturally?

-In the mid-90s, Dr Norm Shealy began working with acupuncture points and testing for what would become the five sacred rings, the Ring of Fire, the Ring of Air, the Ring of Water, the Ring of Earth, and the Ring of Crystal.
+In the mid-90s, Dr Shealy began working with acupuncture points and testing for what would become the five sacred rings – the Ring of Fire, the Ring of Air, the Ring of Water, the Ring of Earth, and the Ring of Crystal.

-According to Dr Shealy, the Ring of Air, a circuit of 13 acupuncture points, is “most important for helping develop intuition but more importantly for relaxation and happiness.”1 It activates the chemicals neurotensin and oxytocin.
-Great for a good sleep, too.
+According to Dr Shealy, the Ring of Air, a circuit of 13 acupuncture points, is “most important for helping develop intuition but more importantly for relaxation and happiness.”2 It activates the chemicals neurotensin and oxytocin.
+Neurotensin, according to his book Living Bliss, reduces pain and anxiety, coordinates digestion, and interrelates with growth hormones.
+He further shares that with an increase in neurotensin oxytocin is released.

-From his research Dr Shealy found that the Ring of Air has “fabulous results” for people with depression, anxiety, addition and when combined with the Ring of Earth, autism and Down’s Syndrome.
+From his research Dr Shealy found that the Ring of Air has “fabulous results” for people with depression, anxiety, addition and when combined with the Ring of Earth, autism and Down Syndrome.

 Some ways to activate the Ring of Air – rub the essential oil blend Air Bliss from Dr Shealy (there is an essential oil for each ring) into each of the acupuncture points, massage and tap the acupuncture points, with or without the visualization, or you can visualize the Ring of Air as a meditation.